baldurbjarnason/this-is-not-a-book/What_does_the_writer_want/Expensive.md

 someone exactly what you want, or learn to talk to them about what that is, then you’re going to be paying through the nose.
 Digital isn’t inherently expensive though.
-Certainly no more expensive than your time is when you’re writing, and definitely cheaper than a hoarding on the side of a bus, or in a tube station.
+Certainly no more expensive than your time is when you’re writing, and definitely cheaper than a billboard on the side of a bus, or in a tube station.
 Suggesting that the imagined expense of digital is a barrier to even starting is cobblers, and cowardice.
 A book needs to be in print, be warehoused, shipped and